 People increasingly resort to using their mobile phones for making purchases as these are more convenient than desktops.
 So, the scope of e-commerce businesses is largely a mobile-first approach.
 Those that haven’t made their e-stores mobile-friendly would be losing a lot of business opportunities.

-A big part of making your e-store website mobile-friendly is ensuring its responsiveness.
-That is, users should be able to view and interact with elements thereof without having to manipulate the view.
+A big part of making your e-store website mobile-friendly is ensuring its responsiveness, especially when you’re looking to build an ecommerce website.
+Responsiveness let users to view and interact with elements without having to manipulate the view.

 They need not resize, scroll, zoom, or pan their screen.
 Your site’s elements will automatically adjust and rearrange as per the screen of the device on which it is viewed.
 Hence, your customers will enjoy a good UX at your e-commerce site.